Always Keep Searching for Something New

 |Adding some 3D to the living room walls.|

 I am currently working with a client and they want a large feature wall coming from the outside in - they want it to be concrete and look really special.
 The obvious way to achieve this is to create a concrete tilt slab panel, but this is a very expensive option as the wall is very long.
 I just happen to stumble upon an alternative solution when I was looking at tiles - it is a very large tile that looks like concrete has been poured over timber and the finished result is a wonderful timber texture in a porcelain tile format that looks like a concrete wall.
 It looks great and I think it will be a perfect solution for the planned feature concrete wall going into the house, it looks good, is easy to install and is more cost-effective than the solid concrete option and it will speed up the build time.

-In our office we have wall paper that fools everyone, it also looks like concrete panels.
-From a distance it creates a three dimensional effect, it appears to be made of something solid, but up close you can see that it is a textured wall paper.
+In our office we have a wallpaper that fools everyone, it also looks like concrete panels.
+From a distance it creates a three-dimensional effect, it appears to be made of something solid, but up close you can see that it is a textured wallpaper.